w3c/wcag3/informative/guidelines/layout/recognizable-layouts.md

 ## User needs

-* [TODO] I need content and interfaces to be familiar to me.
+* As a person with a cognitive or learning disability, I need content and interfaces to be familiar and presented consistently.
-* [TODO] I need to be free from distractions and not challenged by chaotic designs or excessively vibrant colors.
+* As a person with a cognitive or learning disability, I need simple designs that are free from distractions and excessively vibrant colors so that I’m not overwhelmed and can focus on the content.